+HPR237

-HPR237 Advanced Weightlifting, R&F 1 cr. hr.
+Advanced Weightlifting, R&F

 This course is a continuation of HPR137, Beginning Weight Lifting.
 The student will continue with the program established in the beginning class, emphasizing muscular development and encouraging cardiovascular and flexibility.
 More advanced levels of fitness and techniques will be emphasized and encouraged.